tc39/notes/es9/2018-03/mar-20.md

 BT: we have a stable document for some times already.
 If it works better for ecma we can ratify at this meeting.

-IS: that would be good. my second question is do we have two standards: ecma 262 and ecma 402.
+IS: that would be good. my second question is do we have two standards: Ecma-262 and Ecma-402.
 For both of these standards you need official approval which is separate from the opt out period

 RJE: ok lets do the vote on Thursday afternoon